Revealing the lost lives of Norfolk’s Marshmen

 Heritage Open Days

-We met lots of people at the successful Heritage Open Day at Gressenhall Museum of Rural Life on Sunday 10th September.
-We will be telling some of their stories soon.
+We met lots of people at the successful Heritage Open Day at Gressenhall Museum of Rural Life on Sunday 10th September 2017.
+Their stories are being put up on the website.

 Norfolk County Pensioners

 We participated again at the annual Norfolk County Pension Fund forum held at the Airport Holiday Inn Hotel, Norwich and at Great Yarmouth Racecourse.
-We heard fascinating tales from many pensioners we met there, and some of them will be on the website during the next few months.
+We heard fascinating tales from many pensioners we met there, and many of them are on the website.
 It was gratifying for us that several people who have already contributed to the archive came up to chat.